Elena is a world traveler and sushi lover. She loves to use her experiences to provide guidance to fellow travelers!

-I informed myself regarding the architects, the design criteria and the space, and the more I read, the more I wanted to see for myself.
+I informed myself about the architects, the design criteria, and the space, and the more I read, the more I wanted to see for myself.

-In a world where more and more bookstores are closing their doors, be it for the competition of major chains, physical or virtual (Amazon, anyone?), or simply due to the advent of the electronic book, here was a business owner who not only didn't believe in the descent of the traditional book industry, but also conceived of a way to make it modern, innovative and fabulously appealing to all types, especially the types that would otherwise find solace in purchasing books from the comfort of their iPhones or iPads or Kindles.
+In a world where more and more bookstores are closing their doors, whether because of the competition of major chains, physical or virtual (Amazon, anyone?), or simply due to the advent of the electronic book, here was a business owner who not only didn't believe in the descent of the traditional book industry but also conceived of a way to make it modern, innovative and fabulously appealing to all types, especially the types that would otherwise find solace in purchasing books from the comfort of their iPhones or iPads or Kindles.

 It sits in the middle of a garden, or so it looks like, composed of three modules that look like a T and which are connected by an upper floor glass walkway.
-The lower half of the exterior is all glass and the upper half is a T shaped façade that reflects the site's name.
-By early evening, when the interior it's lighted and the sky is darkish, looking in from outside it's magical.
+The lower half of the exterior is all glass and the upper half is a T-shaped façade that reflects the site's name.
+By early evening, when the interior it's lighted and the sky is darkish, looking in from the outside, it's magical.

 This bliss of a bookstore is located 15 minutes south of Shibuya.
 Yes, that huge crossing that appears in all movies and newscasts.
 However, 15 minutes south is the center of the upscale Daikanyama shopping district, very quiet and rather elegant.
 One would never suspect it's but less than one mile away from one of the most crowded crossings in the world.

 If you plan to ever visit this bookstore, Google Maps will help you out.
-Like I said, it's a 15 minute walk from Shibuya, you only need to orient yourself around the backstreets of Tokyo.
+As I said, it's a 15-minute walk from Shibuya, you only need to orient yourself around the backstreets of Tokyo.